HISTORICAL PUBLICATIONS & SPECIAL BIBLIOGRAPHIES

-The special, topical bibliographies listed here are new compilations or arrangements that are not separately presented in the 32 parts of the main bibliography ("THE GRAND CANON").
-Some have been updated on this website to include corrections and citations gathered since the 2022 publication of Volume 1 of THE GRAND CANON.
+The special topical bibliographies listed here are new compilations or arrangements of subjects that are not separately presented in the 32 parts of the main bibliography ("THE GRAND CANON").

-Also listed on this page are volumes that are contributions to Grand Canyon–Colorado River history and other studies.
+Also listed on this page are volumes that are contributions to Grand Canyon and Colorado River history.

-A separate list of special BIOLOGICALLY FOCUSED bibliographies will be found under the "SPECIAL BIOLOGICAL BIBLIOGRAPHIES" tab of this website.
+A separate list of special BIOLOGICALLY FOCUSED bibliographies will be found under the "SPECIAL BIOLOGICAL BIBLIOGRAPHIES" subtab.

-SCROLL DOWN BELOW THIS CONTENT LIST FOR DESCRIPTIONS AND DOWNLOAD BUTTONS
+SCROLL DOWN BELOW THIS CONTENT LIST FOR DESCRIPTIONS OF EACH PUBLICATION AND DOWNLOAD BUTTONS

 ♦ Groundwaters of the Grand Canyon Region, Arizona: A Research Bibliography

-♦ Bibliography of Native Americans Traditionally Associated with the Grand Canyon [arranged by tribal group] [a new edition is projected for early 2025]
+♦ Bibliography of Native Americans Traditionally Associated with the Grand Canyon [arranged by tribal group].
+Third Edition.

-♦ Bibliography of Administrative and Management Issues in the Greater Grand Canyon Region [arranged by agency and unit] [a new edition is projected for early 2025]
+♦ Bibliography of Administrative and Management Issues in the Greater Grand Canyon Region [arranged by agency and unit].
+Third Edition.

 ♦ “Too numerous to name.”
 Noteworthy (and Unfamiliar) People of the Grand Canyon of Arizona: An Annotated Biographical Bibliography of Historic Connections, Individual Accomplishments, Records of Peculiar or Transient Interest, and Notable Visitors since 1540

 ♦ Grand Canyon Underground.
-The Bibliographical Record of Caves in Grand Canyon National Park, Grand Canyon–Parashant National Monument, and Vicinity (Arizona)
+The Bibliographical Record of Caves in Grand Canyon National Park, Grand Canyon–Parashant National Monument, and Vicinity (Arizona).
+Second Edition.

-♦ Contrary Canyon: A Bibliographical Guide to the Grand Canyon's Unconventional Past [a new edition is projected for early 2025]
+♦ Contrary Canyon: A Bibliographical Guide to the Grand Canyon's Unconventional Past.
+Second Edition.

 ♦ Miles and Miles of Mules: An Annotated Bibliographical Record of Grand Canyon's Assistants and Equine Associates